- Uptime: 99.97%

 In such cases, the typical certificate can only encrypt the root domain and leaves subdomains not secured.
 This is an obvious security issue, especially for ecommerce sites that rely on customer trust.

 That’s why Brixly hosting lets you automatically install a WildCard Let’s Encrypt SSL.
-This encrypts the root website domain as well as all subdomains.
+It encrypts the root website domain as well as all subdomains.

 The installation feature is a pretty handy addition for bigger websites.
 There are other ways to get free SSL encryption, but handling it automatically makes things dramatically easier.